FAQ's on Funding

 Grants submitted after the priority deadline for projects taking place while classes are not in session (including Fall semester mid-term break, Winter break, Spring semester mid-term break, and the summer recess), are typically reviewed within three weeks of submission.
 However, these grant proposals are considered only after all proposals that were submitted by the priority deadline.

-* Please note, CEC-supported travel may not interfere with class attendance or completion of final exams as scheduled without receiving express permission from faculty in advance.
+* Please note, Center-supported travel may not interfere with class attendance or completion of final exams as scheduled without receiving express permission from faculty in advance.

 When will I be notified if I have been offered funding?